 So, it turns out that the goats of the Franche Comté have an annual migration.
-In mid-sResized_HPIM5818pring, they journey from their winter barn to the top of a nearby mountain.
+In mid-spring, they journey from their winter barn to the top of a nearby mountain.
 This pilgrimage is called The Transhumance and we were there to see it.

 That’s right.
 It's open to the public.
 You are welcome to come along and join in on all that goat-following fun!
 When I read about this event in the BVV, I knew we had to be there.
-I was a bit concerned because the walk was to be 11km (about 7 miles) but we are all Resized_HPIM5801in pretty good shape so I figured we could make it without too much problem, right?
+I was a bit concerned because the walk was to be 11km (about 7 miles) but we are all in pretty good shape so I figured we could make it without too much problem, right?

 When we arrived, I was shocked at the crowds.
 This is, by far, the best attended free event I have ever been to in Besancon.
 It was almost a circus-like atmosphere.
 There were people of all ages from babes in arms to grey-haired elders.
 There were TV reporters and other journalists.
 People with giant packs and fiberglass walking sticks, kids on bikes, others with rollerblades, two on horseback, a couple adults with accordions – you name it!
 There were a few goats wandering around outside the barn that we got to pat, including some adorable babies.